Breeding Location:

 Similar Species

-Pin-tailed Snipe: Common and Wilson's snipes have longer tails that can be seen on perched birds.
-In flight their longer tail mostly hides their feet.
-Perched birds don't show the strongly barred secondary coverts of the Pin-tailed Snipe.
+Pin-tailed Snipe: Rare vagrant in western Alaska.
+Common and Wilson's snipes have longer tails that can be seen on perched birds.